insurance policy

 You Are Safe with Us

 The two remedies in the Colorado Subrogation Law, the Made Whole Doctrine and Common Fund Doctrine, combine to level the playing field for all the parties involved.
 Justice is promised when these rules are applied.
 It is vital that you equip yourself with this knowledge and seek professional advice where necessary to ensure that your rights are well protected and upheld.
-At Combs and Brown, LLC, we are here for you whenever you need top-notch legal representation or advice.
-We are located along 100 Park Avenue, Suite 202, Steamboat Springs, Colorado (Combs and Brown, n.d.).
+At The Brown Law Firm, LLC, we are here for you whenever you need top-notch legal representation or advice.
+We are located along 100 Park Avenue, Suite 202, Steamboat Springs, Colorado (The Brown Law Firm, n.d.).
 Our attorney services are available on 970-871-7400.
 Find us on our website as well.

 Works Cited